Chinese Car Brands

 Landwind Logo

-The Landwind brand is owned by Jiangling Motor Holding, although it was originally a JMCG project to reduce dependence on Isuzu and Ford.
+Jiangling Motor Holding owns the Landwind brand, although it was originally a JMCG project to reduce dependence on Isuzu and Ford.
 As far as is known, Ford opposed the decision.
-As a result, the brand was relaunched by JMH in 2004.
-Currently, the brand’s lineup includes SUVs, crossovers, minivans, and sedans.
+As a result, JMH relaunched the brand in 2004.
+The brand’s lineup includes SUVs, crossovers, minivans, and sedans.

 Hawtai